How Do You Prepare a Tablet Dosage?

 main and essential steps that have to be done during the preparation of tablets

-screening, lubrication, and then finally the compression of the tablet.
+screening, lubrication, and finally the compression of the tablet.

 The